andrewbutterfield/UTP2/README.md

 To run UTP2 using Electron you need Node and npm.

-Then from the root directory `./run-electron.sh`
+Then from the root directory: `./run-electron.sh`

+## Packaging

+Ensure the application is running correctly with Electron.

+Then from the root directory: `./package-electron.sh`